 Many of the college's full-time faculty are engaged in active scholarly projects, many of which provide first-hand research experiences for graduate and undergraduate students.

 Read about research in the College of Science and Health.

-Discounted parking rate available.
-See Humanities Center staff at event for details.
+Discounted parking available.
+See DHC staff for details.

 The College of Science and Health has five Centers & Institutes.
 The STEM Center, the Quantitative Reasoning Center, the Center for Community Research, DePaul Family and Community Services, and the Institute for Nature and Culture.

 1 E. JacksonChicago, IL 60604(312) email@example.com

 2001-2015 DePaul University | Disclaimer | Contact Us | Emergency Plan | Consumer Information | Privacy StatementEditor Login